TAUSBV/dqf-api/v3/README.md

 }
 ```

-The request's content should be json serialized which means that key-value pairs should not be used(as in x-www-form-urlencoded or form-data body) but a raw json body instead.
+The request content should be json serialized which means that key-value pairs should _not_ be used (as in x-www-form-urlencoded or form-data body) but a raw json body instead.

+### Json Parameters

-* The batchId parameter is optional and is used for mapping reasons as it is returned back with the response from the API.
+* **batchId:** _Optional_.
+It is used for mapping purposes as it is returned back with the response from the API.
-* The overwrite parameter is required and its value depends on how the integrator is handling the segment revisions (more on that below).
+* **overwrite:** _Required_.
+Its value (true/false) depends on how the integrator is handling the segment revisions.
+	- If this is set to true, the whole revision history of a segment should be posted every time the method is called (e.g. when saving a document after review) because it overwrites existing records in our end.
+	- If set to false, then only the new and un-posted revisions should be sent.
-* The core json object is the revisions parameter:

-  * Based on the Review Settings that were specified, the json content may differ.
+* **revisions:** The core json object.
+Based on the applied Review Settings, the json content may differ.
-In the example above, the combined review settings are used where a user can apply error annotations and correct a segment at the same time.
-If the review settings are of correction only then the errors array should be ommited.
+	- If the review settings include correction only, then the errors array should be ommited.
-  * Same thing goes for the error review only settings: The correction object should be ommited.
-If there is no way to prevent the user from editing a translation in the last scenario,
-then the corrections can be posted but they will be not taken into consideration from the Quality Dashboard's side.
+	- If the review settings include error annotation only, the correction object should be ommited. **Note:** If there is no way to prevent the user from editing a translation (i.e. include the correction object in the API call), the corrections can still be posted but they will be not taken into consideration for reporting purposes.
+	- If the review settings include the combined scenario, both error array and correction object are expected.

-  * Note that a segment revision can have multiple error annotations but only one correction.
-And that is exactly what revision refers to.
+**Note:** A single revision object can contain multiple error annotations but only _one_ correction.
+Keep this in mind when posting reviewed content.

-  * Let's take for example the segment "Test Segment" for the json example above.
+Some comments on the other fields that may not be self-explanatory:

+* The fields _charPosStart_ and _charPosEnd_ are zero based indexes.
+	- They are *both null* when an error annotation applies to the whole segment.
+	- If the user applies an error to a selected text then the start and end positions of the selection have to be specified.
+* The field _content_ in the _corretion_ object contains the whole text of the segment (**including deletions**).

+**EXAMPLE**

+In the example above, combined review settings are applied.
+The segment "Test Segment" is being reviewed.

-Let's assume that the reviewer marks the whole segment with an error and the word "Segment" with another one.
+1. The reviewer marks the whole segment with an error and the word "Segment" with another error.
-Then he/she deletes the word "Segment".
+2. Then he/she deletes the word "Segment".
-Later he/she notices another error in the corrected segment and first adds the word "Some " at the begining (so it becomes "Some Test Segment") and then applies an anotation to the word "Test".
+3. Later he/she notices another error in the already corrected segment.
+4. He/She adds the word "Some " at the beginning.
+(The text on the UI will probably read "Some Test Segment", with strikethrough appllied to the word "Segment").
+5. Then he/she applies another error to the word "Test".

 The whole procedure took 10 secs.
-These series of actions should generate the json in our example.
+The series of actions should generate the json in the example above.

   * The triggers/conditions for revisions are:
     * If there is no correction then the first revision contains only the error annotations which refer to the original translation.